spotlightpa/poor-richard/content/about/about-faqs.md

 +++
 **Q: What is Spotlight PA?**

 **A:** Spotlight PA is an independent, nonpartisan and statewide newsroom dedicated to producing investigative journalism about Pennsylvania government — with a particular focus on how it's spending your tax dollars — and significant statewide issues that matter to communities in all corners of the state.
-The project is led by [The Philadelphia Inquirer](https://www.inquirer.com) in partnership with the [Pittsburgh Post-Gazette](https://www.post-gazette.com/) and [PennLive/The Patriot-News](https://www.pennlive.com).
+The project is led by [The Philadelphia Inquirer](https://www.inquirer.com) in partnership with [PennLive/The Patriot-News](https://www.pennlive.com) and dozens of other news organizations across the state.

 **Q: What is Spotlight PA’s mission?**